List of Kira Kira Happy Hirake! Cocotama characters: Cocotama Contracted to Haruka

 Tuxy and Dressy are a pair of Bat Cocotamas who are Happy Star thieves on the run and a former rival to Ribbon and the others.
-Tuxy is a male blue Cocotama who born from an abandoned Tuxedo and referred as the "Tuxedo God", while Dreesy is a female red Cocotama who born from an abandoned dress and referred as the "Dress Goddess".
+Tuxy is a male blue Cocotama who was born from an abandoned Tuxedo and referred as the "Tuxedo God", while Dreesy is a female red Cocotama who was born from an abandoned dress and referred as the "Dress Goddess".
 Both of them are very cunning and vile, also good on playing tricks with everyone.
 The difference is Tuxy is more of an introvert with some tendencies to be shy at times while Dreesy is more outgoing and very dominating in her actions, sometimes coaxing Tuxy on her plans.